 Tool Best for POSIX Cost

-S3 Files Managed, production, broad compatibility Yes Extra per GB
+S3 Files Managed, production, broad compatibility Partial Extra per GB

 Mountpoint High-throughput reads, ML/analytics No (by design) Free